 \begin{enumerate} \item Lagrangian descriptors can easily detect the gap between the unstable invariant manifolds of the upper index-1 saddles and the stable manifolds of the unstable periodic orbits that exist in the central area.
 This gap corresponds to dynamical matching and is a consequence of the non-existence of a heteroclinic connection in phase space. \\

 \item The detection of dynamical matching can be carried out only by means of the computation of LDs, allowing us to avoid the use of dividing surfaces, classical methods for finding periodic orbits, the use of Poincar{\'e} sections and the separate computation of the invariant manifolds on Poincar{\'e} sections.
-This means that this method is faster and can be implemented in all cases even in systems with many escapes in which the computation of periodic orbits using classical methods and the use of dividing surfaces is very difficult. \\
+This means that this method is faster and can be implemented in all cases even in systems with many escapes in which the computation of periodic orbits using classical methods and the use of dividing surfaces is difficult. \\

 \item Lagrangian descriptors can detect not only the non-existence of dynamical matching but also the specific regions of the phase space that are responsible for this type of behavior.
 We can easily see using Lagrangian descriptors the interaction of the unstable manifolds of the unstable periodic orbits of the upper saddles with the stable manifolds of the unstable periodic orbits of the central area.
-Then we can identify which lobes between the unstable manifold of the unstable periodic orbits of upper saddles and stable manifolds of the unstable periodic orbits of the central area are responsible for the trapping of the trajectories.
+Then we can identify which lobes between the unstable manifold of the unstable periodic orbits of upper saddles and the stable manifolds of the unstable periodic orbits of the central area are responsible for the trapping of the trajectories.
 We can also predict if the intensity of the phenomenon of trapping in the central area of the Caldera will be small or large from the size of the lobes.
-This give us a deeper understanding of the origin of this phenomenon. \\
+This gives us a deeper understanding of the origin of this phenomenon. \\